STIXProject/stixproject.github.io/about/index.md

 #### Where can I find examples of STIX data?
 Are there any STIX repositories?

-The [samples](/examples) page on this website hosts full threat reports expressed via STIX, including Mandiant's APT1 report and FireEye's Poison Ivy report.
+The [Samples](/examples) page on this website hosts full threat reports expressed via STIX, including Mandiant's APT1 report and FireEye's Poison Ivy report.
 [Idioms](/documentation/idioms) also provide good constrained examples.

 In addition to the MITRE samples, community members have set up [TAXII](http://taxiiproject.github.io/) repositories containing STIX content and even directories pointing to those repositories.
 One example repository is http://hailataxii.com.

 #### How do I use STIX?
 What tools/utilities are available for this effort?

 The primary way to use STIX is of course via commercial products.
-The [blog](http://stixproject.tumblr.com) is a good place to find announcements about new products that support STIX.
+The [STIX Blog](http://stixproject.tumblr.com) is a good place to find announcements about new products that support STIX.

 If you're developing a product or tool, the current STIX reference implementation is in XML so any XML libraries are suitable for producing and consuming STIX XML.
-The project also maintains open-source [Python bindings](https://github.com/STIXProject/python-stix) and other [utilities](https://gibhub.com/STIXProject) to make working with STIX at the code level easier.
-[Documentation](/documentation) and [suggested practices](/documentation/suggested-practices) as well as [examples](/documentation/idioms) can help you understand how to use the STIX language conceptually (beyond just producing the XML).
+The project also maintains open-source [Python bindings](https://github.com/STIXProject/python-stix) and other [Utilities](https://gibhub.com/STIXProject) to make working with STIX at the code level easier.
+[Documentation](/documentation) and [Suggested Practices](/documentation/suggested-practices) as well as [Examples](/documentation/idioms) can help you understand how to use the STIX Language conceptually (beyond just producing the XML).

 #### Who is using STIX?
-[Many organizations](/supporters) have announced support for STIX, TAXII, and related specifications and are listed on our [adopters page](/supporters).
-Please contact <{{ site.contact_email }}> for details on how your organization’s products and services can be added to this list.
+[Many organizations](/supporters) have announced support for STIX and TAXII, and are listed on our [Supporters](/supporters) page.
+Please use our Google [submission form](https://docs.google.com/spreadsheets/d/120xgjHoN4jXkhpHZ093p0he5hg0TQqEOXct9mhQnD3E/edit?pli=1#gid=1086646142) to request that your organization’s products and services be added to the list.

-The [blog](http://stixproject.tumblr.com) also lists press releases and other vendor announcements.
+The [STIX Blog](http://stixproject.tumblr.com) also lists press releases and other vendor announcements.

 #### How is STIX licensed?
 See the [Terms of Use](/legal).